 Bulvitis began his second spell in British football in the summer of 2016 when Derek Adams brought him to Home Park.
-By this time the 29-year-old had accumulated 19 international caps and two goals for Latvia, having previously played for them at under-19 and under-21 levels.
+By this time the centre-back had accumulated 19 international caps and two goals for Latvia, having previously played for them at under-19 and under-21 levels.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.